 Resupply: There are 34 points on or near roads along this segment of the trail where travelers could prearrange for resupplies of food and equipment.
 Though land management agencies cannot provide this service, they can help you identify those points.

-Travelers are responsible for recognizing risks inherent in backcountry travel and taking appropriate precautions.
+Travelers are responsible for recognizing the risks inherent in backcountry travel and taking appropriate precautions.
 Here are some things to consider:

 Bears: all of the CDNST in Montana and Idaho is in occupied black bear habitat, and much is also frequented by grizzly bears.
 To prevent bear-human conflicts, special practices need to be followed in food storage, cooking, and disposal of wastes; overnight camping may be prohibited in places.